Party Wall Costs

 This is one of the major reasons why not following the party wall act as you are legally required is a false economy.

 If the party wall act has been followed correctly, correct and valid notices have been served then in the event of unforeseen damage to the party wall during the process will result in a simple resolution from an appointed party wall surveyor - no need for slow and costly court proceedings.
-Hopefully a schedule of condition has been drawn up prior to the commencement of works, this will then be reviewed by the surveyor against the damage in question.
-A judgement will be made as to whether or not the building works were in fact responsible for the damage and if so, the building owner responsible will be obliged to make the necessary repairs or fund the repairs as well as any additional loss the affected owner may have suffered.
+If a schedule of condition was conducted prior to the commencement of works, this will be reviewed by the surveyor against the damage in question.
+A judgement will then be made as to whether or not the building works were in fact responsible for the damage and if so, the building owner responsible will be obliged to make the necessary repairs or fund the repairs as well as any additional loss the affected owner may have suffered.